 Depending on the circumstances of your alleged offense, you may be subject to a summary court-martial (held for minor accusations), special court-martial (more serious and limited by penalties of up to one year of confinement and six months of reduced pay), or general court-martial (the highest court which hears the most serious cases and carries the most severe penalties).

-The Law Office of Wade Faulkner, PLLC represents clients in court-martial proceedings for all types of accusations, including but not limited to:
+The Law Office of Wade Faulkner, PLLC represents clients in court-martial proceedings for all types of accusations no matter where they're located, including but not limited to:

 - Sexual assault